developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/pb3x/gesturingoverview/index.md

 <P>
 There are three types of screen gesture:
 <ul>
-<li>Linear – detects straight line movements on the screen
+<li>Linear ï¿½ detects straight line movements on the screen
-<li>Circle – detects full or partial circular movements on the screen
+<li>Circle ï¿½ detects full or partial circular movements on the screen
-<li>Hold – detects when the screen is touched and held
+<li>Hold ï¿½ detects when the screen is touched and held
 </ul>
 <!-- There are two types of accelerometer gesture:
 <ul>
-<li>Tilt – detects when the device is in a specified orientation in space
+<li>Tilt ï¿½ detects when the device is in a specified orientation in space
-<li>Shake – detects the device is being shaken
+<li>Shake ï¿½ detects the device is being shaken
 </ul> -->
 Gesture capture is present in PocketBrowser 3.0 onwards and so is not backward compatible with earlier versions.